 God's plan for us will be revealed as long as we remain on the path of progress.
 Seeking Him without expectation will prepare us to remain open to His will.
-By doing so, we rejoice in the experience of being loved unconditionally and return the same love to those around us.
+By doing so, we rejoice in the experience of being loved unconditionally and look to share that Good News with others.